nicofraternali/nicofraternali.github.io/_posts/2025-06-11-speed-of-light.md

 ![earth moon distance to scale](/assets/images/earth-moon.png)

-The average distance between the Earth and the Moon is 384,400 $km$, light takes ~1.28 seconds to do this small trip, but let's go a little bit further
+The average distance between the Earth and the Moon is 384,400 $$km$$, light takes ~1.28 seconds to do this small trip, but let's go a little bit further

 ![earth mars distance to scale](/assets/images/earth-mars.png)